-- 7.2 The sites identified in policy IDE06 (see map 5) are considered to meet the criteria laid down in the National Planning Policy Framework (NPPF paras.
-76-77) i.e. being: - special to a local community and hold a particular local significance - in reasonably close proximity to the community it serves - local in character and not an extensive tract of land - 7.3 The Village Green has a long history and continues to provide for general recreation activity as well as the venue for outdoor village events such as the annual fete.
-Its quietness is due to its distance (150 m.) from the main road through the village. - 7.4 The Hams is an extended area of grass and trees beside a footpath linking the St Ida's Church and High Street via The Green.
-It serves mainly as an amenity space for local residents. - 7.5 Coronation Gardens is an amenity garden, a small haven in the centre of the village, with flower borders and seating that has been tended by the Parish Council for many years. - 7.6 The Victorian Orchard (owned by the Church Commissioners) above St Ida's Close is much loved, but its apple trees have been neglected by the owner and tenants for at least 20 years.
-It remains
+- 7.2 The sites identified in our policy IDE06 (see map 5) meet the criteria laid down in the National Planning Policy Framework (NPPF) i.e. being: - special to a local community and hold a particular local significance - in reasonably close proximity to the community it serves - local in character and not an extensive tract of land - 7.3 The Village Green20 has a long history and continues to provide for general recreation activity as well as the venue for outdoor village events such as the annual fete.
+Its quietness is due to its distance (150 m.) from the main road through the village. - 7.4 The Hams is a long area of grass and trees beside a footpath linking the St Ida's Church and High Street via The Green.
+It serves mainly as an amenity space. - 7.5 Coronation Gardens is an amenity garden, a small haven in the centre of the village, with flower borders and seating that has been tended by the Parish Council for many years. - 7.6 The Victorian Orchard (owned by the Church Commissioners) above St Ida's Close is much loved, but its apple trees have been neglected by the owner and tenants for at least 20 years.
+It remains the last orchard at a village that was surrounded by them in the 18th and 19th centuries21.
+It is categorised as an 'unconfirmed wildlife site' by the Devon Biodiversity Records Centre22.
+In